 With this in mind, I dove back into my stash and pulled out several different shades and tones of blue in a variety of fibers.
-A light, sky blue seemed appropriate, but when laid next to the yellow, I could see the overall palette was fading into pastels.
+A light, sky blue seemed appropriate, but when laid next to the yellow, I could see the overall palette was fading into pale so. pastels.
 Not quite right.

 In the end, to achieve (I hope) the look I envisioned in my mind, I went with two blues; one a deeper, almost ocean blue fine merino wool that should hold up visually against the yellows and streaks of white cormo, and the other a pale, shimmery aqua made from dyed white pygora.

 After carefully weighing and separating the yellow, two blues and white (with yellow being the primary color), so each batt would have equal amounts of each color, I set about doing one final blend.
 I ended up with eight multi-color batts, each weighing about .9 oz.